-Dating from around 7370 b.c., the oldest paintings represent hunter-gatherers from immediate postglacial times, but the more abstract designs, which are fewer, are more recent.
+Dating from around 7370 b.c., the oldest paintings represent hunter-gatherers from immediate postglacial times.
+The more abstract designs, which are fewer, are more recent.
 Oddly enough, nearly all the hands from which the site takes its name are left hands.

-Along with Parque Nacional Perito Moreno, this is one of La Cuarenta’s finest detours, with two main access points.
-From Bajo Caracoles in the south, gravel RP 41 goes directly to the site, where the municipality of Perito Moreno operates a small confitería and a rocky campground, and charges US$4 admission to the caves.
-Metal bars now block close access to the paintings, to discourage vandalism and prevent repeated touching that could damage the paintings, but they do not obscure the view.
+Along with Parque Nacional Perito Moreno, this is one of La Cuarenta’s finest detours, with three main access points.
+From Bajo Caracoles in the south, gravel RP 41 goes directly to the visitors center US$10 foreigners, US$5 Argentines), where the province collects an admission fee for an obligatory guided tour.
+The center itself contains informational panels in imperfect but passable English.
+Metal screens now block close access to the paintings, to discourage vandalism and prevent repeated touching that could damage the paintings, but they do not obscure the view.